Office of Greek Life

 Flower: White Rose

-Sigma Gamma Rho Sorority, Inc. was organized on November 12th, 1922 in Indianapolis, Indiana by Mary Lou Allison Little and six teachers.
-The charter members are the founders of Sigma Gamma Rho.
+Sigma Gamma Rho Sorority, Inc. was organized on November 12th, 1922 in Indianapolis, Indiana on the campus of Butler University by 7 school teachers.
 The group became an incorporated national collegiate sorority on December 30th, 1929, when a charter was granted to the Alpha Chapter at Butler University.
-The first three years were devoted to organizing.
-The first call for a national boule (convention) was held in Indianapolis, December 27-29, 1925.
+Since its inception, the dynamic women of Sigma Gamma Rho have built and sustained a well-known and well-respected reputation for leading positive change to help uplift the community through sisterhood, leadership, and service.

 Nationally Founded: November 12, 1922